tommysrepos/Hasenhuttl/README.md

 - ~~Creat functionality for comparing the user's guessed player to the mystery player.~~
 - ~~Create player object to test the game.~~
-- ~~Repeat same logic used for clueCard3 for all the clue cards on the hint bar.~~ -Add dropdown for input which shows the available playerList.name matching the characters that the user has typed in the input.
+- ~~Repeat same logic used for clueCard3 for all the clue cards on the hint bar.~~ -~~Add dropdown for input which shows the available playerList.name matching the characters that the user has typed in the input.~~
 -Set the event listener to trigger only when a playerList.name has been entered or clicked on from the dropdown.
 - Fix issue where player name, team, nationality, position, age, jersey number divs are being appended to EVERY hintbar instead of only the last child of the parent node which is what I understand it should be doing.